 Next, I filled and stacked my two layers (with buttercream in the center).
 I tapered the cake slightly at the bottom so that the cake would have a more rounded appearance.
 Carving/tapering is an optional step and wouldn’t work well with cakes that are super soft.
 As you can see, I took off just a small amount.

 Next, as you’ve seen me do many times, I frosted my cake with a crusting buttercream.
+Any crusting buttercream frosting will do but we used our Fluffy Vanilla Buttercream recipe.
 I allowed to crust (this happens after about 5 minutes), and then smoothed over everything with a Viva brand paper towel (no impressions or quilting on Viva).

-Here, I rubbed my rice cereal treat with a light coat of shortening and then layered a piece of fondant over it.
+Next, I rubbed my rice cereal treat with a light coating of shortening and then layered a piece of fondant over it.
 Actually, I used two layers of fondant–one still showed a few lumps and bumps.
 Then, I just cut off the excess fondant and was left with a perfectly smooth bunny head.
 An alternative would be to frost right over the head with buttercream !

 Next, I added two little black fondant eyes, a pink fondant nose, and some rosy cheeks.
 The rosy cheeks are pink petal dust which I applied with a dry brush.
 I used the same on the ears.